 In response to findings that emissions of carbon dioxide, methane and other greenhouse gases, or GHGs, present an endangerment to public health and the environment, the EPA has adopted rules requiring the monitoring and annual reporting of GHG emissions from specified sources, including soda ash processors like us.
 We are monitoring and reporting GHG emissions from our operations, and we believe we are in substantial compliance with the rules.
 Under the Prevention of Significant Deterioration of Air Quality, or PSD, permitting regulations, this operation will be subject to BACT requirements if PSD thresholds are exceeded.
 In the past, the U.S. Congress has considered, but not enacted, legislation that would impose requirements to reduce emissions of GHGs.
 The State of California recently enacted regulations establishing a so-called GHG "cap-and-trade" system designed to reduce GHG emissions.
-Our operations are not currently subject to any federal or state requirement to reduce GHG emissions.
-Although it is not possible at this time to predict how legislation or new regulations that may be adopted to address GHG emissions would impact our business, any such future laws and regulations limiting, or otherwise imposing a tax or financial penalty for, emissions of GHGs from our equipment and operations might be material to our results of operations or financial conditions.
+Our operations that may be adopted to address GHG emissions would impact our business, any such future laws and regulations limiting, or otherwise imposing a tax or financial penalty for, emissions of GHGs from our equipment and operations might be material to our results of operations or financial conditions.